Steven Beitashour: Los Angeles FC

 In January 2018, Beitashour signed with Los Angeles FC for their inaugural season.
 He provided two assists in their second match before providing another one in their following match to Carlos Vela in the first El Tráfico derby.
 He scored his first goal for LAFC on May 5, 2018, against FC Dallas.
 He scored his second goal for the club on June 9, 2018, against his hometown club, the San Jose Earthquakes.
 In October 2018, LAFC unveiled a Persian language T-shirt in honor of Beitashour.
 In September 2019, Beitashour and LAFC won the club's first major trophy with the Supporters' Shield.

 Colorado Rapids

 On September 19, 2020, Beitashour signed a one-year deal with Colorado Rapids as a free agent.
 In December 2020, Beitashour signed a one-year contract extension with the Rapids ahead of the 2021 Major League Soccer season.
 He made his club debut on July 21, 2021, in a league match against FC Dallas.
-Beitashour re-signed with the Rapids on January 7, 2022, for the 2022 Major League Soccer season.
+Having scored five goals and provided 38 assists across 258 regular-season games in his MLS career, Beitashour re-signed with the Rapids on January 7, 2022, for the 2022 Major League Soccer season.
 On November 10, 2022, his contract option was declined by Colorado.
 On December 13, 2022, the Colorado Rapids re-signed Beitashour for the 2023 Major League Soccer season.
 On November 28, 2023, his contract option was declined by Colorado.
 On December 13, 2023, Beitashour announced his retirement.